armstrongl/docs-team-api/README.md

-# Team API Framework
+# Docs team API

 A framework for docs teams to define how other teams work with them.
 Based on the concept of a "Team API," this framework makes implicit collaboration patterns explicit by defining input contracts, output contracts, SLAs, and error handling.

 You can adapt this framework for other types of teams beyond docs teams.

-## What is a Team API?
+## What is a team API?

-A Team API is a documented interface that defines how other teams interact with your team.
+A team API is a documented interface that defines how other teams interact with your team.
 It specifies:

 - **Input contracts**: What information you need to do your work.
 - **Output contracts**: What you deliver and in what form.